 Police in Costa Rica have been known to pull over any vehicle and demand identification.
 Keep a color duplicate of your whole passport with you at all times, including your tourist stamp.
 Remember that to drive lawfully in Costa Rica as a tourist, you must have your foreign driver’s license and a valid tourist stamp on your passport at all times.

 8. It gets cold, but it doesn’t snow.

 There are more than 40 microclimates in Costa Rica.
-Before you come down, look up the weather where you’ll be staying or visiting.
+Before you come down, look up the weather where you’ll stay or visit.

 The majority of Ticos speak English, but not all.
 Before you come, learning a few basic Spanish phrases would be beneficial.